Have You Or a Loved one received a Wegovy Health Insurance Denial? We Can Help.

 How is Wegovy Administered?

 Wegovy is an injection administered under the skin once a week.
 It is usually given in the abdomen, thigh, or upper arm.
-The FDA approved dose is 2.4 mg, and Wegovy comes in 5 different doses – 0.25 mg, 1 mg, 1.7 mg, and 2.4 mg.
+The FDA approved dose is 2.4 mg, and Wegovy comes in 5 different doses – 0.25 mg, .50 mg, 1 mg, 1.7 mg, and 2.4 mg.
 A specific dose may vary depending on a patient’s needs and response to treatment.
+And doctors often start patients on lower doses.

-How Does Wegovy Compare With Ozempic and Mounjaro?
+How Does Wegovy Compare With Ozempic, Saxenda, Mounjaro and Zepbound?

-All three of these drugs help type 2 diabetics and include GLP-1 receptor agonist.
-The differences include what they were FDA-approved for, their formulations, their doses, and their costs.
+All these medications help type 2 diabetics and include GLP-1 receptor agonist.
+The differences include what they were FDA-approved for, their formulations, their doses, their costs, and more.

 Wegovy and Ozempic

-Novo Nordisc manufactures both Wegovy and Ozempic.
+Novo Nordisk manufactures both Wegovy and Ozempic.
 Both medications are glucagon-like peptide-1 (GLP-1) receptor agonist weekly injections with semaglutide as their active ingredient.
 While Wegovy’s main dose is 2.4 mg weekly, Ozempic’s primary dose is 2 mg weekly.
-In terms of cost, in 2023, Wegovy’s list price is $1,349/package and Ozempic’s list price is $892 for a 2 mg pen.Of course in 2021, Wegovy was FDA-approved in 2021 for obesity and chronic overweight with at least one weight-related health issue such as type 2 diabetes or high blood pressure.
+In terms of cost, in April 2024, Wegovy’s list price is $1,349/month and Ozempic’s list price is $968.52.
+Wegovy was FDA-approved in 2021 for obesity and chronic overweight with at least one weight-related health issue such as type 2 diabetes or high blood pressure.
 And in 2017, Ozempic received FDA-approval for type 2 diabetes and to help with cardiovascular issues.

-Although they share the same active ingredient, Ozempic is often prescribed instead of Wegovy for weight loss because it is cheaper, more widely available, and more often approved by insurers because it is FDA-approved for diabetes.
+Although they share the same active ingredient, Ozempic is sometimes prescribed instead of Wegovy for weight loss because it is cheaper, more widely available, and more often approved by insurers because it is FDA-approved for diabetes.
 And health insurance policies under the Affordable Care Act aren’t required to cover obesity drugs or surgeries.
+That said, they have different doses and are FDA-approved for different conditions.

-Mounjaro (Tirzepatide), on the other hand, has a different active ingredient.
-Unlike Ozempic and Wegovy that include the active semaglutide, Mounjaro contains tirzepatide.
-Mounjaro is the first and only dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist.
+Mounjaro and Zepbound (tirzepatide), on the other hand, have a different active ingredient.
+Unlike Ozempic and Wegovy that include the active semaglutide, Mounjaro and Zepbound contain the active tirzepatide.
+Mounjaro and Zepbound are the first and only dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonists.
 Mounjaro received FDA-approval in May 2022 to improve glycemic control in adults with type 2 diabetes.
-Months later, in October 2022, Mounjaro received a fast track FDA review as a treatment for obesity.
-Given that the Phase 3 clinical trial is due to end in April 2023, Mounjaro might be approved for obesity and weight loss sometime in 2023.
+Zepbound received FDA-approval for obesity and weight loss with a comorbidity in November 2023 and is available to patients as of Dec.
+5, 2023.
+As of April 2024, Mounjaro costs $1,069.08 (list price) and Zepbound costs $1,059.87 (list price) for each month.

 Weight Loss

-When it comes to weight loss, Mounjaro has the edge.
-While Wegovy clinical trial participants lost, on average, 15% of their body weight, individuals in the Mounjaro clinical trial who took the highest dose lost up to 22.5% of their body weight.
+When it comes to weight loss, Mounjaro and Zepbound have the edge.
+(These two share a formula.)
+While Wegovy clinical trial participants lost, on average, 15% of their body weight, individuals in the Mounjaro/Zepbound clinical trial who took the highest dose lost up to 22.5% of their body weight.
+Ozempic study participants lost 15-18% of their body weight, and Saxenda participants lost 5% or 10% depending on the particular clinical study.

 Do Insurance Companies Cover Wegovy?